 There are permanent restroom facilities located near the show office.

 Showers are also available 24 hours free of charge.
 We have our own mobile trailer which we call the Shower House located near the show office.
 Look for the white and orange trailer with a wooden platform.
 It features four individual unisex showers and each has its own small changing area.

 The permanent restrooms near the Shower House also have two showers in the men’s side and two in the women’s side.

 Pretty much every camping area has electricity available.
 There a few areas without power where people roughing it in tents usually stay.

-While camping is free of charge, we do charge $50.00 for you to hook up to electricity for the week.
-Once you have been setup in your spot, please go to the show office.
-There you can register your exhibit and purchase your electric pass at the same time.
+While camping is free of charge, we do charge $50.00 if you will be connecting to electricity for the week.
+This fee goes towards covering our utility bills and helps with the cost of building new electrical stands.
+Once you have been setup in your spot, please go to the show office where you can register your exhibit and purchase your electric pass at the same time.

 A new style electric pass is issued every year.
 So at the end of the week, simply discard it.

 You will either have a 120 Volt, 20 or 30 Amp circuit.
 Most, but not all, sites will have a standard 30A 120V travel trailer style outlet (TT-30R).
 We are currently upgrading our electrical stands and are working on providing 30 amp circuits for everyone in the coming years.

 So please be sure your rig can run on one 20 amp circuit to make sure you there won’t be any problems.
 Please help our limited electrical infrastructure by only using the minimum amount of air conditioning.
 Turn it off when not needed.

 Be sure to bring your own adaptors and heavy duty extension cords because we do not have any to loan.
 Please stretch out your cords carefully to avoid any tripping hazards.